Cumulocity-IoT/cumulocity-xdk-agent/README.md

 1. Before starting the XDK a C8Y device registration for the XDK has to be created in your C8Y tenant.
 Pls. see https://www.cumulocity.com/guides/users-guide/device-management.
 2. The agent uses the MAC of the WLAN chip.
 Pls. check on sticker on the bottom side of your XDK under "WLAN: 7C_7C_7C_7C_7C_7C" , e.g. XDK_7C_7C_7C_7C_7C_7C
-NOTE: prepend XDK_ before WLAN MAC adress
+> NOTE: prepend XDK_ before WLAN MAC adress
 3. Upload SMART Rest Template "XDK_Template_Collection.json" from folder resources/XDK_Template_Collection.json to your C8Y tenant.
 Pls see https://www.cumulocity.com/guides/users-guide/device-management for required steps

 ## 3. Install XDK Workbench

 Install  XDK Workbench: https://xdk.bosch-connectivity.com/software-downloads
 > NOTE: Installationpath must not not contains blanks
-> NOTE: The current version of the Workbench 3.6.0 hat eine Buffer Beschränkung.
-Diese muss wie folgt erhöht werden:
+> NOTE: The current version of the Workbench 3.6.0 defines a buffer size that is not sufficient for the certificat being used for Cumulocity.

 In order to avoid a buffer overflow, as seen in the following error message: